 33. Honeycomb Easter Eggs

 Get inspired by these honeycomb Easter eggs from Studio DIY — try hanging them over your Easter tablescape at different heights to create an Easter egg mobile.
 If you want a fun Easter photo prop, you can make large versions of these eggs.
-You can also make mini honeycomb eggs to top cupcakes and desserts to further add to your Easter tablescape ideas.
+Also, you can make mini honeycomb eggs to top cupcakes and desserts to further add to your Easter tablescape ideas.

 34. Easter Egg Candles